 PI: Tisha Holmes, John Mathias (FSU Social Work), Tyler McCreary (FSU Geography), Jim Elsner (FSU Geography)

 Funding: FSU Office of Proposal Development and Research Collaborative Seed Grant

-This project examines household impacts of and recovery efforts from an unusually devastating tornado (EDT) event in rural Alabama.
-The research examines underlying factors that influenced the high loss life in a sparsely populated area.
+This project examines household impacts of recovery efforts from an unusually devastating tornado (EDT) event in rural Alabama.
+The research examines underlying factors that influenced the high loss of life in a sparsely populated area.
 The project also examines the collaborative roles non-state actors played in overcoming institutional failures during the emergency response and recovery planning processes.

 Building Community Capacity for Disaster Resilience to Weather Hazards

 This participatory action research project examined the impacts, coping strategies, and recovery responses to extreme weather events in the Turtle Region of Trinidad & Tobago.
 The project examined the socio-ecological exposures, community perspectives on the risks faced, institutional responses to reduce risk, and opportunities to develop regional disaster response networks to build community resilience.

 Regional Planning for Climate Change Adaptation

 Students involved: numerous UROP students, Michael Schilling (MSP), Anthony Milordis (Ph.D.), Ben Nauselius (MSP), Don Arellano (MSP), Ben Gordon (MSP)